simonemmott/pyde/docs/metadata.md

 about       | About | The data extracted from `about.py`
-includes    | [str] | A list of the names of the included modules. name        | str   | The name of the module taken from the name of the root module `meta.root_module.name`
+includes    | [str] | A list of the names of the included modules. name        | str   | The name of the module taken from the name of the root module `meta.root_module.name` api         | OpenApi   | The data from the defined Open API JSON document

 ### Methods